RichFlorez/GetCleanDataProj/README.md

-# GetCleanDataProj
-  Coursera Getting &amp; Cleaning Data Course Project
+# Coursera Getting &amp; Cleaning Data Course Project

 # Summary

 # Files

 Readme.md - Overview of the contents and objective of this repository

 Codebook.md - List and explanation of variables